SobshDev/JOEL_sh/README.md

 1. Type your query in the shell prompt
 2. Press `Ctrl+I` to send it to ChatGPT
 3. The response will be displayed in the terminal

+Credit to Louis BAGNOL, Gabriel BRUMENT, Louis PUJOL, Gabin SCHIRO